Virginia Tech holds classes on five-year shooting anniversary

-BLACKSBURG, Virginia (Reuters) - Five years after a mentally ill student gunned down 32 people at Virginia Tech, the university on Monday held classes for the first time on the anniversary of the country’s deadliest mass shooting.
+BLACKSBURG, Virginia (Reuters) - Five years after a mentally ill student gunned down 32 people at Virginia Tech, the university held classes on Monday for the first time on the anniversary of the country’s deadliest mass shooting and 10,000 mourners attended a nighttime vigil.

-School officials said resuming classroom instruction on the anniversary of the April 16, 2007, rampage provided another way to honor the memories of the students and faculty members who lost their lives.
+School officials said resuming classroom instruction on the anniversary of the April 16, 2007, rampage was another way to honor the memory of the students and staff killed.

 Freshman Jessie McNamara wasn’t on campus at the time, but said she remembered the exact moment the shooting occurred.
 Two girls from her high school were among the victims, she said.